roelmagdaleno/like-post-block/README.md

 These icons are powered by [Heroicons](https://heroicons.com/).

+### Size

+You can only change the size of the icon by using the size setting.

 ## Count

 The count is the number of likes a post has.
 You can increase the count by clicking the like button.
 The count is saved in the `wp_postmeta` database table, and is displayed to the user.

 ### Limit